nauam/Courses/docs/manual/project-settings.md

 # Project Settings

-Each QW Control Project has it's own unique Configuration Page which contains lets you view and manage project settings.
+Each Rundeck Project has it's own unique Configuration Page which contains lets you view and manage project settings.

 ## Edit Configuration...